BMU Learning

 - Engineering Projects: Students engage in projects such as designing and assembling robots, gaining practical skills in areas like milling, woodwork, and lathe work.

-- Communication Skills Development: In courses like communication skills, students participate in mandatory Language Lab sessions where they improve communication and body language through activities like audiotaping and videotaping.
+- Communication Skills Development: In courses like Communication Skills, students participate in mandatory Language Lab sessions where they improve communication and body language through activities like audiotaping and videotaping.

 Future-Oriented Workshops